Mithilesh-27/auto-suggest-api/README.md

     node --watch ./src/server.js
     ```

 The app will start running on port 5000 on the browser.
+Navigate to `http://localhost:5000/api/suggest?ap`.
+All the terms in the database containing 'ap' as substring will get filtered.
+You can try different queries as filters.

 ## Testing
 1. To perform testing using jest and supertest, run the following commmand: